 This article isn’t about substantiating or refuting bias, it’s about what to do if you are a PoC actively involved in a job search.
 There are several approaches we’ll discuss.
 Which one is best?
 Only you can tell.

 Let’s take a look at some of your options by assessing what others have done.
 Again, the best approach is up to you.
 This article is designed to give you information and options.

 - Own it.
 President Barack Hussein Obama once said he was named by someone who obviously never thought he would run for president.
 Owning it means being outright with it.
 For example, one can state in their cover letter that “As an African American (or ChicanX/LatinX, LGBT, individual with a disability…), I am aware of and sensitive to issues of diversity.
 With my experience and background, I can present a unique perspective to your organization.”
-This approach shows potential employers that your diversity is an asset and you will enhance their company.
+This approach shows employers that your diversity is an asset and you will enhance their company.

 - Tailor your application to each position.
-Let the employer know that you have thought about starting your career at their organization and you think there is a place for you to contribute.
+Let the employer know that you have thought about starting your career at their organization and think there is a place for you to contribute.

 Hopefully this article has given you ideas about jumpstarting your job search while compensating for the implicit bias that sometimes occurs.
 Focus on the positive: what you can do in your job search, and how much of it you can control.
 Don’t take the negative personally: what you can’t control.
 Always be aware of the knowledge, skills and abilities (KSAs) you offer an organization and how you can frame those KSAs in meaningful ways.
 If you aren’t sure, talk to a career advisor at the Internship and Career Center.